JuliaDiff/SparseDiffTools.jl/README.md

 to using `maximum(colors)` partials.
 Since normally these values are `length(x)`, this can be significant savings.

-The API for computing the color vector is:
+The API for computing the colorvec vector is:

 ```julia
 matrix_colors(A::AbstractMatrix,alg::ColoringAlgorithm = GreedyD1Color();